turingschool/mod-0-project-be/section3/reflection.md

 7. What is another example of when we might use a hash?
 In your example, why is a hash better than an array?
 You could use it as a way to store profile information for users.
 Hashes are maybe more versatile, but I wouldn't call them "better."
-Hashes make more sense for the way we access information as humans.They are capable of storing and easily accessing large amounts of data without having to worry about indices.
-I would suspect that this also reduces the size of the program since multiple objects and their values can be stored in a single variable.
+Hashes are capable of storing and easily accessing large amounts of data without having to worry about indices.
+I would suspect that this also reduces the size of the program since multiple objects and their values can be stored in a single variable, but I could be wrong.

 8. What questions do you still have about hashes?
 How to .dig deep(ly nested values).

+...or fetch them.
+Either way getting to a deeply nested value seems tricky when they're within multiple hashes and arrays.